jeffersonho/B134_Team-7/README.md

 -Hence the Prophet model is more accurate.

 * Checking on our predictors

--nitrous oxide, co2 including luc and methane have a positive relation to rising temperature.
+-Nitrous oxide, co2 including luc and methane have a positive relation to rising temperature.
 Hence these factors should be addressed and minimised as to slow down the rate of increasing temperature.

 ## Insights Gained From This Project